 This GT-500 is 1 of only 5 that were ever created.
 Backed up with a MARTI report, this Shelby GT-500 has a dealer installed 427 side oiler.
 This rare Mustang had a complete rotisserie restoration completed on it and is as good as the day it drove off of the showroom floor!
 All of the stampings down to the Kelsey Hayes rims and steering wheel are correct for the era and is truly amazing to see a piece of automotive history preserved as well as this one has.
 The 427 side oiler has always been one of the most sought after of Ford engines for their high performance and racing pedigree.
 The Shelby GT-500 was the most powerful Mustang created in 1967 and was created in very limited quantities overall.
 This engine configuration from the factory was expected to make over 450 horsepower and the numbers were typically under rated.
 The look of the late sixties Mustang fastbacks are timeless.
 The swooping lines and sharp edges are unforgettable.
 This iconic American muscle car is not just a pretty face though.
 The car runs and drives very well and feels like endless amounts of power.
 As you drive along it is hard not to get caught up in the nostalgia while gripping the wood grain steering wheel and are looking into the faces of each Shelby gauge then looking to your right and seeing Carroll Shelby s signature on the glove box is the icing on the cake!
 This piece of history is well documented and in superb shape.
 No matter if you plan on using at just a show piece or to drive occasionally you are surely to be the only one in your group with the same car.
 This vehicle is located in our Denver showroom.
 You can view this 1967 Ford Mustang Shelby GT-500 in greater detail including HD pictures and an HD video of it running and driving at Gatewayclassiccars.com.
 If you are interested in purchasing this vehicle or have more questions regarding it please call us at (303) 872-4722 or email us at Denver@gatewayclassiccars.com. http://www.gatewayclassiccars.com/DEN/207/1967-Ford-Mustang-Shelby-GT500

-Gateway Classic Cars of Atlanta proudly presents a 1967 Ford Eleanor Mustang.
-Everybody knows the real star of the last Gone in 60 Seconds movie was the car.
-This Mustang pays tribute to the star of the movie, and this car is an excellent performer.
-Under the peper gray Dupont paint, this Eleanor rides great and has disc brakes at all four corners.
-Under the hood, things get real serious with a professionally built 351W based engine.
-Total cubic displacement comes in at a whopping 427 inches!
-The engine was built by Unique Performance systems with Edlelbrock Victor Jr. heads.
-The 427 is mated to a 5-speed manual transmission that sends the power to a rock-solid Ford 9-inch rear end.
+Gateway Classic Cars of Atlanta proudly presents a Tribute 1967 Ford Eleanor Mustang.
+This Mustang pays tribute to the extreme, backed by the Rousch-Yates engine rated at 900-hp down-tuned to 750-hp, backed with the dyno sheet.
+To say this car is an excellent performer, may be an under statement.
+The owner states he had this car built for road racing, and decided against taking her further into the abyss cost wise.
+Under the gray paint and black interior, this Eleanor rides great and has Brembo disc brakes at all four corners.
+The 358 cu in. engine is mated to a 6-speed manual transmission that sends the power to a rock-solid Ford 9-inch rear end with 3:58 gears.
 With Disc brakes at all four corners, this stallion can be slowed down from those excessive speeds that this car is capable of.
 Inside the interior is all business.
 Keeping the car enjoyable while driving is an AM/FM radio with a CD player to listen to your favorite tunes.
-This car is so cool that Carroll Shelby signed it in 2 different places.
-I bet Nic Cage would have loved the endorsement of Carroll in his movie car!
-Options for this 1967 Ford Eleanor Mustang includes; AM/FM Radio with CD Player , Power Brakes, , Seat Belts, and Aftermarket Aluminum Wheels with 17 inch performance radial tires.
+Options for this 1967 Ford Eleanor Mustang includes; A/C, AM/FM Radio with CD Player , Power Steering, Seat Belts, along with PSE Engineering who produced the wheels for the Eleanor custom made the aluminum wheels with 17 inch performance radial tires.
 Don t miss out on this Movie Icon, this 1967 Ford Eleanor Mustang can be seen including 100+ HD pictures and video at www.GatewayClassicCars.com.
 For additional information please call 678-894-4833 or email Atlanta@gatewayclassiccars.com.
-See more at: http://www.gatewayclassiccars.com/ATL/624/1967-Ford-Mustang-Shelby-GT500
+See more at: http://www.gatewayclassiccars.com/ATL/893/1967-Ford-Mustang-Shelby-GT500